lexerdev/lexer-schemas/docs/md/schemas/product.md

 | **Type**     | `number` |
 | **Required** | No       |

-**Description:** Total expenditure incurred to produce, store and sell one unit of product
+**Description:** Total expenditure incurred to produce, store and sell one unit of product.

 **Example:**